Increased pressure at Nottinghamshire health services as four-day junior doctor strike gets underway

-Hospitals and other health and care services across Nottinghamshire are facing increased pressure due to the junior doctor strikes which are now underway.
+Hospitals and other health and care services across Nottinghamshire are facing increased pressure due to industrial action by junior doctors.

-The industrial action, which started at 7am this morning (Tuesday, April 11), is taking place over a 96-hour period until 7am on April 15, with the action impacting the county’s hospitals, mental health services, GP practices and other NHS services.
-The industrial action is being led by the British Medical Association (BMA).
+The industrial action, which started at 7am on April 11, is taking place over a 96-hour period until 7am on April 15, with the action impacting the county’s hospitals, mental health services, GP practices and other NHS services.
+The action is being led by the British Medical Association.

-Health and care organisations in Nottingham and Nottinghamshire are working together to mitigate the impact of this industrial action being taken and are prioritising hospital discharges as part of this.
+Health and care organisations across Nottinghamshire are working together to mitigate the impact and are prioritising hospital discharges.

-Philip Bolton, chief nurse at Sherwood Forest Hospitals NHS Trust, said: “We are doing all we can to keep essential urgent and emergency services running so that patients can continue to access the vital medical attention they need.
+Phil Bolton, chief nurse at Sherwood Forest Hospitals NHS Trust, which runs Sutton’s King’s Mill and Mansfield Community hospitals, said: “We are doing all we can to keep essential urgent and emergency services running, so patients can continue to access the vital medical attention they need.

 “We’d like to thank the public for their support during the junior doctors’ industrial action so far.
 The actions we have put in place to ensure we can continue to care for emergency and urgent patients have been effective and we’d like to thank everyone who has helped.